 - Tuition fees: $14,750 (this includes all course materials)

 Vocational Skills Australia does not require international students to pay more than 50% of course fees prior to course commencement.
 However, Vocational Skills Australia provides students with the opportunity to pay more than 50% of their tuition fees prior to course commencement if they wish.
-Generally fees are payable in equal instalments and the dates and amounts are included in the Course Acceptance Agreement.
+The dates and amounts of fees are included in the Course Acceptance Agreement (payment Schedule).